benji011/portfolio.benjaminlo.io/README.md

 The MIT License (MIT)

-All content in this repository (except for anything under `data` highlighted below) are free of use as this was a project forked originally from [smakosh/gatsby-portfolio-dev](https://github.com/smakosh/gatsby-portfolio-dev).
+All content in this repository (except for anything under `data` or the `i18n` highlighted below) are free of use as this was a project forked originally from [smakosh/gatsby-portfolio-dev](https://github.com/smakosh/gatsby-portfolio-dev).

 You may **NOT** use anything under this directory or the contents of these files.
 You **CAN** however, use the file and folder structure + extension files as reference for your own personal use.